Washington Luís: Overthrow

 Under the system of coffee with milk politics that prevailed for most of the Old Republic, a man from Minas Gerais should have succeeded Washington Luís as president.
 However, Washington Luís supported another paulista, his friend Júlio Prestes, for president in 1930.

 Prestes' victory in the presidential elections of 1 March 1930 was questioned on suspicion of fraud.
-The assassination of João Pessoa, governor of Paraíba and candidate for vice president on the plate of Getúlio Vargas on 26 July 1930, was a decisive factor for the worsening of movements opposed to the government of Washington Luís, already strained by the coffee crisis.
+The assassination of João Pessoa, governor of Paraíba and candidate for vice president on the ballot with Getúlio Vargas on 26 July 1930, was a decisive factor for the worsening of movements opposed to the government of Washington Luís, already strained by the coffee crisis.
 The assassination, later proved, did not have any political purposes.
 Reassuming the government of Rio Grande do Sul, Vargas and other politician such as Osvaldo Aranha began the political conspiracy that led to the movement of 3 October 1930, the Revolution of 1930, as became known the episode.
 President Washington Luís was deposed on 24 October by the heads of the armed forces, and a provisional government junta took power, composed of generals Tasso Fragoso and Mena Barreto and by admiral Isaías de Noronha.